 Hepatitis B, Meningitis and rabies are only recommended to certain travellers in at risk groups, such as those who will be working with animals or spending extended periods in rural areas away from medical facilities.
 Speak with the nurse or doctor at a local travel clinic to do a risk assessment on your trip and see if you should get these vaccinations.

 Malaria is a high risk across all of Mali and anti malarial prophylaxis is highly recommended for all visitors in any area, speak to your nurse or GP to see which prophylaxis is right for you.
 Dengue fever is also a significant risk and anti mosquito measures are advised at all times.

 Apart from recent unfortunate events, there is a generally high rate of crime in Mali due to political instability, especially petty crime.
 If travelling in Mali you should exercise caution, keep a close eye on your belongings and be aware of your surroundings.
-There is no reason to blow this out of proportion and keep this from letting you travel here, just be a little more aware of things than you normally would be at home.
+There is no reason to blow this out of proportion and keep this from letting you travel here, just take reasonable and sensible precautions for your personal security and safety and be a little more aware of things than you normally would be at home.